-Interest income consists primarily of interest income received on our cash and cash equivalents.
+Interest income consists primarily of interest income received on our cash, cash equivalents and restricted cash.

 Interest expense

 Interest expense consists primarily of cash interest under our 2018 Credit Facility that we entered into in March 2018 and the related non-cash interest attributable to the amortization of deferred financing costs incurred in connection with this facility.